joysmith/SIT-BEST/04 Module/Computer Vision/assets/lab/Readme.md

 15. Plotting smoothing and sharpening spatial filtering using python

+16. Perform opening and closing using python

-16. Edge detection using python
+17. Edge detection using python

-17. Thresholding using python
+18. Thresholding using python